 Market access through highly trusted marks

-The Food Safety standard is the leading Global Food Safety Initiative (GFSI) scheme, and the most widely accepted by specifiers, brands and retailers.
+The Food Safety standard is the leading scheme of the Global Food Safety Initiative (GFSI) and is widely accepted by specifiers, brands, and retailers.

-Manufacturers with the BRCGS certification have many food safety benefits and have been shown to perform better than both non-certified sites, as well as those with other GFSI programmes.
-A clear point of difference between BRCGS Food Safety and other certification schemes is a compliance programme that provides control over the operational delivery of its certification programmes.
-This includes delivery partner performance management, and management of auditor competence based on exams and food safety training.
+Manufacturers with BRCGS certification benefit from numerous food safety advantages and have demonstrated superior performance compared to both non-certified sites and those with other GFSI programs.
+A distinctive feature of BRCGS Food Safety, setting it apart from other certification schemes, is a comprehensive compliance program that ensures control over the operational delivery of its certification programs.
+This includes the management of delivery partner performance and the oversight of auditor competence through exams and food safety training.

-Independent research, carried out by the University of Birkbeck, demonstrates that organizations operating to BRCGS standards improve food safety, operational efficiency, commercial growth, improved profitability and broad-based innovation.
+Independent research, conducted by the University of Birkbeck demonstrates that organizations operating to BRCGS standards experience improvements in food safety, operational efficiency, commercial growth, profitability, and broad-based innovation.

-The Global Standard Food Safety has been developed to specify the safety, quality and operational criteria required to be in place within a food manufacturing organisation to fulfil obligations with regard to legal compliance and protection of the consumer.
-The format and content of the Global Standard is designed to allow an assessment of a company’s premises, operational systems and procedures by a competent third party – the certification body – against the requirements of the Standard.
+The Global Standard Food Safety has been developed to define the safety, quality, and operational criteria required within a food manufacturing organization to meet legal compliance obligations and ensure consumer protection.
+The format and content of the Global Standard allow a competent third party—the certification body—to assess a company’s premises, operational systems, and procedures against the Standard’s requirements.

-Issue 8, published in August 2018, and the requirements continue to evolve from previous issues, with a strong emphasis on management commitment, a Hazard Analysis and Critical Control Point (HACCP)-based food safety programme and supporting quality management system.
+Currently, the Global Standard Food Safety boasts over 20,000 certified sites across more than 130 countries worldwide.
+Issue 8, published in August 2018, signifies ongoing evolution from previous issues, emphasizing management commitment, a Hazard Analysis and Critical Control Point (HACCP)-based food safety program, and support for the quality management system.

-In this issue, there is also further development of food defence and prevention of food fraud, with expansion of requirement for environmental monitoring of micro-organisms in production facilities.
+Issue 8 introduces further developments in food defense and the prevention of food fraud, along with an expanded requirement for environmental monitoring of microorganisms in production facilities.

-The continuing objective has been to direct the focus of the audit towards the implementation of good manufacturing practices within the production areas with additional emphasis on areas which have traditionally resulted in recalls and withdrawals (e.g. label and packing management).
+The ongoing objective is to focus the audit on the implementation of good manufacturing practices within production areas, with additional emphasis on areas traditionally linked to recalls and withdrawals, such as label and packaging management.

 What the standard covers

-The Global Standard for Food Safety sets out requirements for how processed foods and other products (for example, branded foods; retailer-brand foods; or ingredients used by food service companies, caterers or manufacturers) should be made or prepared.
-Only products that are manufactured, prepared or stored at the site that’s being audited as part of the certification will apply.
+The Global Standard for Food Safety outlines requirements for the production and preparation of processed foods and other products.
+This includes branded foods, retailer-brand foods, and ingredients used by food service companies, caterers, or manufacturers.
+The certification applies only to products that are manufactured, prepared, or stored at the site undergoing the audit.

 The standard is divided into seven sections: